CAT

 9. Content Balancing

-Real-world tests require that items cover specified content areas C={c1,c2,,cJ}\mathcal{C} = \{c_1, c_2, \ldots, c_J\} proportionally [19].
-The constrained CAT problem is:
+Real-world tests require that items cover specified content areas C={c1,c2,,cJ}\mathcal{C} = \{c_1, c_2, \ldots, c_J\} proportionally.
+The constrained CAT problem, in its simplest per-step greedy form:

 i=argmaxiBnCjeligible S(Ii(θ^))i^* = \underset{i \in \mathcal{B}_n \cap \mathcal{C}_j^{\text{eligible}}}{\arg\max} \; \mathcal{S}\left(\mathbf{I}_i(\hat{\boldsymbol{\theta}})\right)